Virtual-Coffee/virtualcoffee.io/src/podcast/0409-season-four-wrapup.md

 ---
-title: 'Season 4 Wrap Up - Reviewing and celebrating the Virtual Coffee Community'
+title: 'Season 4 Wrap Up - Reviewing the year and celebrating our community'
 description: 'Season Four, Episode Nine of the Virtual Coffee Podcast'
 tags: podcast
 date: 2021-12-02